brianschardt/node_rest_api_mongo/README.md

-# Rest Api Node and Mysql
+# Rest Api Node and Mongo

 ## Description
 This is an Restful API for Node.js and Mongo.
 Designed after PHP's beautiful Laravel.
 This is in the MVC format,